 This book is the story of the home, grounds and sculpture of Villa Barr, Novi’s Cultural Education Center.

 Historical Commission 2016 Meeting Schedule

 Meet members of the Novi Historical Commission, tour the Local History Room, and receive research assistance on the first and third Mondays of the month.

-Taking Novi’s local history to various groups within the community, Kathy Crawford, Historical Commission Chair, presented a program at Fox Run.
+Kathy Crawford, Historical Commission Chair, presented a program at Fox Run.
 Over 200 people attended to hear about the Walled Lake Amusement Park and Casino.
-She will repeat this program at Novi Library on Thursday, October 20, and at the Novi Rotary on Thursday, October 27, 12 noon at Suburban Showplace.
+She repeated this program at Novi Library on Thursday, October 20, and at Novi Rotary meeting at the Suburban Showplace.

 The Novi Historical Commission has designed eight Motorcities Markers commemorating historic areas in the city.
 This project is part of the Motorcities National Heritage Area, which “preserves the cultural and historic landscapes associated with the automobile in Southeastern and Central Michigan.

 At Novi Cemetery, the National Society Daughters of the American Revolution hosted the grave dedication ceremony for Patriot Hooper Bishop, a veteran of the American Revolution.
 He was born in 1762, and at age 75, moved to Michigan with his son, Levi.
 Hooper Bishop died at the age of 99.